-Believe it or not, clearing the snow isn’t as easy as simply suiting up and heading into the winter wonderland; it’s necessary to always put safety as your first priority and have a plan in place to clear the white stuff.
+Believe it or not, clearing the snow isn’t as easy as simply suiting up and heading into the winter wonderland; safety always should be your priority and you should have a plan in place to clear the white stuff.

 Prepare the Area

-Before you even pick up your snow shovel or blower, you’ll need to prepare your walks for the job.
+Before you even pick up your snow shovel or blower, you’ll need to prepare the area for the job.
 Move anything that’s blocking the surface from being completely cleared; this includes vehicles, debris, garbage cans, etc. This prevents any objects from being in the way and cluttering up the process.

 Plan your Attack

 Many people don’t realize there are proper methods for clearing the snow from your property.
 Your goal should always be to clear the snow in as little time as possible, with as little effort as possible.
 This means you’ll need to do a bit of preparation before you even step outside.

 When it comes time to step outside and get to work, you should always have a tentative snow clearing route planned out.
 If you’re lucky enough to be working with a snowblower, use long, straight passes to clear the property.
 If you’re using a snow shovel, you’ll need to put a bit more thought into your route.
 Since most of the areas you’ll be working with are shaped like rectangles, you can simply start shoveling from the center point and move outwards towards the edges.
 This also helps you avoid moving snow more than once.

 Not sure where to start?
 Try this method:

 - Start at the center of your driveway and shovel the snow horizontally to the edges, each direction.

 - Use multiple passes to work your way down the driveway.